ParkinsonLab/Architect/README.md

 	|DIAMOND                      |Download from [here](https://github.com/bbuchfink/diamond/releases/)|
 	|EMBOSS                       |You may follow instructions such as [these](http://emboss.open-bio.org/html/adm/ch01s01.html).|

-	In the case of EMBOSS, if you have a linux shell, you may run the following (for wish you need the `cmake` package):
+	In the case of EMBOSS, if you have a linux shell, you may run the following (for which you need the `cmake` package):

 	```
 	wget ftp://emboss.open-bio.org/pub/EMBOSS/EMBOSS-6.6.0.tar.gz